The future perfect expresses what will have occurred up to a specific point of time in the future.

 Subject + will + have + participle form of verb + (object(s))They will have acknowledged receipt of the package before they place another order.

-Subject + will + not + have + participle form of verb + (object(s))The United State will not have a new monetary policy before the end of the congressional session.
+Subject + will + not + have + participle form of verb + (object(s))Mary won't have calculated the settlement price by six o'clock.

 (Question Word) + will + subject + have + participle form of verb?How will they have reacted if the final balance becomes zero next moth?